Rikarin/Trinix/README.md

 # Trinix #
 Trinix is a hobby operating system written from scratch.
 OS is written in D language.
-Based on OOP standards and implementing POSIX standards but in better way.
-Only 64-bit CPU is, was and will be supported.
+Based on OOP standards and implementing modified POSIX standards for the best usage with D. Only x86_64 CPU is supported.
 Development began one beautiful day in January 3 years ago.
-We had (we dont have it now lol) a framework based on .NET-like conventions but better.
+We are working on framework based on .NET naming conventions.

 # Community #
 You can join us.
-Just fork, innovate and pull back.
+Just fork, innovate and pull request.

 Wiki: http://trinix.wikia.com/
 IRC: `#Trinix` on `Freenode`